Pagosa Springs, Colorado: History

 Local indigenous people used the hot springs for centuries; the area was considered "sacred ground".
 In Navajo cosmology, Pagosa Springs is the place where the People (Diné) emerged from their Fourth World underground to the Fifth World, this one, as Aileen O'Bryan records in The Dîné: Origin Myths of the Navaho Indians.
-In 1859, a white settler "discovered" the springs and exploited them.
+In 1859, a white settler "discovered" the springs and developed them.
 In 1881, a bathhouse was first built there for paying customers.